nickknz/NandToTetris/README.md

 **Key concepts:** two-tier compilation (overview), virtualization, virtual machines, VM abstraction, stack processing, pointers, VM implementation, VM translators.
 <img width="923" alt="image" src="https://github.com/Nick-zhen/NandToTetris/assets/62523802/d9c8244b-c02f-4566-bf15-c60ee4c41ac7">

 ### Project 8
+In this module we'll complete the VM translator by implementing the remaining VM language's branching and function-calling commands.

+Branching and function-calling are of course major elements of programming theory and practice.
+Therefore, we'll start the module with a general overview of their usage, abstraction and implementation.
+This will set the stage for the remainder of the module, in which we'll complete the specification and implementation of the VM translator.

+**Key concepts:** branching, functions, function call-and-return, dynamic memory management, stack processing, pointers, standard mapping, VM implementation.

 ### Project 9
 ### Project 10